-- You must complete the required questions on the Solution Overview page in order to submit. - Submit as soon as you are ready.
+- You must complete the required questions in the Solution Profile and Solution Overview sections in order to submit. - Submit as soon as you are ready.
 We recommend submitting as soon as you have completed the required questions.
-You may log back in to edit your application, including adding your answers to the optional questions, at any time before the deadline. - You must submit before the deadline: April 18, 2024, at 12pm (noon) Eastern Time.
-If you do not submit before the deadline, your application will not be considered. - Clicking SUBMIT SOLUTION will publish your application to Solve's website, and anyone who visits the website will be able to view your answers.
+You may log back in to edit your application, including adding your answers to the optional questions, at any time before the deadline. - If you save your application but you do not click SUBMIT SOLUTION before the deadline, your application will not be considered.
+You must submit before the deadline: April 17, 2025, at 12pm (noon) Eastern Time.
+If you do not submit before the deadline, your application will not be considered. - If your solution advances beyond the initial stages of the application process, your Solution Profile (the first page of questions and not the whole application) will be made visible on Solve's website.

-You can edit your submitted application by logging back in and clicking EDIT YOUR SOLUTION in your Dashboard Home.
+You can edit your submitted application by logging back in and clicking on your solution in your Dashboard

-- You can edit your application as often as you would like before the deadline. - Each time you edit, be sure to save your application so you don't lose your changes. - Click SAVE SOLUTION & EXIT to save your changes to your published application.
+- You can edit your application as often as you would like before the deadline. - Click Save & Exit once you're done editing your submitted application.